Printing in Newcastle

 Lithographic print has longer lead times than digital print.
 This is because plates are created specifically for each printing i° b. and the printer must be set up accordingly.
 However. it is the most efficient way to print larger quantities.

-Lithographic printing gives a superior printing quality that is unrivalled by even the best digital printers.
+Lithographic printing in Newcastle gives a superior printing quality that is unrivalled by even the best digital printers.

 Litho printers provide the greatest accuracy in colour matching and printing specific pantone or spot colours.